 See above.
-We are planning to implement ambulance performance standards associated with the Humboldt County Transportation Plan as part of the EOA grandfathering process.
-This included extensive assessment of five years of response time history per zip code to help establish a performance expectation baseline.
+We have developed ambulance performance standards associated with the Humboldt County Transportation Plan as part of the EOA grandfathering process.
+This included assessment of five years of response time history per zip code to help establish a performance expectation baseline.